 Deploying a docker registry on Kubernetes

 This document will detail the procedure to deploy a private docker registry as a pod on Kubernetes.
-Having your own private repository for docker images gives absolute control over storage options, tightening access control and implementing authentication practices, all customized per your need.
+Having your own private repository for docker images gives absolute control over storage options, tightening access control and implementing authentication practices, all customized per your needs.

 A Kubernetes docker registry is a docker registry running as a Kubernetes pod.
-Like any storage service, there will be a volume attached to the pod that stores your private docker images, and you can set up access controls for the registry via access controls of the Kubernetes pod.
+Like any storage service, there will be a volume attached to the pod that stores your private docker images, and you can set up access controls for the registry via the access controls of the Kubernetes pod.

-Good examples of a docker registry are the public Dockerhub, there is also Amazon Elastic Container RegistryAzure Container Registry and Artifact Registry from Google.
-There are also tools like Sonatype’s Nexus, JFrog’s Artifactory and VMware Harbor that are popularly used tools for systems that prefer staying cloud agnostic.
+Good examples of a docker registry are the public Dockerhub, there is also Amazon Elastic Container RegistryAzure Container Registry, and Artifact Registry from Google.
+There are also tools like Sonatype’s Nexus, JFrog’s Artifactory, and VMware Harbor that are popularly used tools for systems that prefer staying cloud agnostic.

 Namespace